idena-network/idena-docs/docs/iip/iip-1.md

 - `withdrawal-reason`: A sentence explaining why the IIP was withdrawn.
 (Optional field, only needed when status is Withdrawn)

+- `Translations`: The url pointing to the translated version of IIP.
+Anchor of the URL must be an emoji with the flag of the language that represents the translated version of IIP.

 ### IIP Editors

 The current IIP editors are